pawlovskiii/brownie_fund_me/README.md

 Deploying **mocks** is a common design pattern used across all software engineering industries and what it applies to do is deploying a fake version of something and interacting with it as if it's real.

+### mainnet-fork via brownie

+It's incredibly powerful when we're working with smart contracts on mainnet, that we want to test locally.

+A forked blockchain takes a copy of an existing blockchain and brings it into our local computer for us to work with.
+Within this copy, we have control of this blockchain since it's going to run on our local computer.

+All the interactions that we do on this local blockchain are not going to affect the real one, because it's our local chain.
+We can interact with all these different contracts that are already going to be on-chain.

+**mainnet-fork** is a built-in part of brownie, we can get it the same way as **rinkeby**

 ## Setup

 There are three different ways of working with this project and each way requires a different approach with certain things like changing public/private keys.